 We try to source as much of our produce as possible locally so that it has as few food miles as it can.
 Not all of our local produce is certified organic, but all of the farms we source from follow organic practices.
 It is incredibly expensive for small farms to get certified, and we don’t want to exclude farms that are doing everything right just because they couldn’t afford the certification.

-Remember buying local means you are not contributing to one of our biggest enemies, factory farming.
+Remember buying local means you are not contributing to harmful practices like factory farming and large agribusiness.

-If we can’t get something locally then we source from a distributor, focusing on mostly organic produce.
+If we can’t get something locally then we source from a distributor who provides organic produce.

-Finally, we also take on ‘ugly’ or ‘rescued’ produce.
+Finally, we also occasionally do flash sales where we take on ‘ugly’ or ‘rescued’ produce.
 Ugly means produce that it was not going to be sold at a mainstream store.
 This is the cucumber or potato that looks a little odd (tastes just as good!) and is not up to the normal grocery store’s visual standards.

-Rescued means that food was destined for the compost pile, had we not caught it in time or that it came from oversupply.
-Sometimes Farmers have too much of a certain crop that they can’t sell through their normal channels.
-Not only does this help the food not go to waste, it helps the farmers out by paying for produce that normally wouldn’t have a home.
+Rescued means that we buy overstock food that is perfectly good but would have been destined for the landfill had we not caught it in time.
+Sometimes farmers or distributors have too much of a certain item that they can’t sell.
+Not only does this avoid food waste, it helps the farmers out by paying for produce that normally wouldn’t have a home.

 Our dry goods are mostly certified organic, or locally grown.

-We source dry goods locally whenever possible, this includes some of our beans, flour and soon, oats.
-Unfortunately, Colorado doesn’t provide the perfect climate for things like almonds and dates so most of our dry goods are shipped in from around the country, and some do come from other countries.
+We source dry goods locally whenever possible, and are proud to offer many Colorado-grown grains and dry beans.
+Unfortunately, Colorado doesn’t provide the perfect climate for things like almonds and dates so a lot of our dry goods are ordered in bulk from around the country or internationally.

 We receive our dry goods in enormous quantities, in recyclable bags, and are greatly reducing the amount of single use containers you normally get at the store.